yn5/webhook-contentful-app/README.md

 ### Committing

-[Husky](https://github.com/typicode/husky) is used to run the `format` and `test` scripts before every commit and only allows the commit if all scripts pass successfully.
+[Husky](https://github.com/typicode/husky) is used to run the `lint`, `format` and `test` scripts before every commit and only allows the commit if all scripts pass successfully.

 For commit messages, [conventional commits](https://www.conventionalcommits.org/) is used.